Skip to main content

 Poor Installation Tutorials

 Just look at any tutorial for flashing an ISO.
 Generic tutorials tell you to use Rufus, an ugly and non-intuitive UI.
-Fedora has their own flash tool which looks nice but does not work on other distros (I broke two of my USB’s).
+Fedora has their own flash tool which looks nice but does not work on other distros.

-I only found about balenaEtcher, the most intuitive ISO flash tool by pure luck when searching for something not about flashing ISOs.
+I only found out about balenaEtcher, the most intuitive ISO flash tool by pure luck when searching for something other than flashing ISOs.

 With Debian, the tutorials tell you to use free-[software] ISO and make it too complicated just to download the non-free-[software] ISO.
 Then there is the language used to describe ISO’s.
 CD: an ISO that lets you install Debian and requires internet.
 DVD: live distro no requiring an internet connection.
 I’ll get some guy in the comments nitpicking my interpretation but the Debian explanation is not succinct at all.